hacheemaster/hacheemaster.github.io/_posts/2019-02-19-KKBoxChurn.md

 4. **Results & Insights**:
 * For each machine learning technique, make sure to check the assumptions and validate them before interpreting any results.
 * Logit transformation is used in logistic regression so we can predict outputs in the range of (-inf,inf) for log odds instead of (0,1) for probabilities.
+* Logistic regression with model monitoring implemented is the best solution for the given data and business use case.

 # Problem Statement